dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ## VS Code extension <Lifecycle status="beta"/>

 Visual Studio (VS) Code extensions enhance command line tools by adding extra functionalities.
-Power user for dbt Core and dbt Cloud is a common extension used to enhance your development with VS Code.
+"Power user" for dbt Core and dbt Cloud is a common extension used to enhance your development with VS Code.

 You can use the dbt Cloud CLI with the [Power user for dbt Core and dbt Cloud](https://docs.myaltimate.com/arch/beta/) extension, now available in beta for the dbt Cloud CLI.